The Family SSAS

 What does a Family SSAS mean for you?

-• Offers the ability to pool pensions for greater investment choice and reach, increased growth potential for all members and still all with in a tax efficient wrapper when it comes to succession
+- Offers the ability to pool pensions for greater investment choice and reach and increased growth potential for all members

 Put simply, the Family SSAS is a unique, tax efficient wrapper that protects your family wealth, allows you to create a robust succession plan for your family business and can benefit your family for many generations to come.